akrassowski/ShapesDemo-matplotlib/scenarios/busy/README.txt

+Goal
+====
-Goal: show many subscribers, each with their own agenda
+* show many subscribers, each with their own agenda

-Start 3 Publishing windows, each publishing extended shapes in a color.
+<p>Start 3 Publishing windows, each publishing extended shapes in a color.

-See run.sh for more info
+<p>Start with run.sh